Walodja1987/XNSv2/README.md

 - DETH address: [0xeD204c6698167dB50c4da2AC23Fad8F59dc9087A](etherscan-deth-sepolia)

-## 🔧 Integration Guide for Contract Developers
+## 🔧 Smart Contract Naming

-XNS can be integrated into smart contracts, allowing users to identify contracts by a human-readable name (e.g., `myprotocol@xns`) instead of a long address.
+Smart contracts can receive an XNS name (e.g., `myprotocol@xns`) so users can identify them by a human-readable name instead of a long address.

-> **Note:** Existing contracts without EIP-1271 support can still receive a name via [`registerNameForOwnedContract`][api-registerNameForOwnedContract] if they expose `owner()` or `getOwner()` (see [Name Registration for Owned Contracts](#name-registration-for-owned-contracts)).
-For contracts that implement EIP-1271, see [Option 4](#option-4-sponsored-registration-via-eip-1271) for sponsored registration during exclusivity or in private namespaces.

-This section includes examples of how to name smart contracts on Ethereum, the canonical XNS chain, as well as a guide on using XNS with multi-chain deployments.

-### Integration on Ethereum

-There are four ways to integrate XNS:

-> **Note:** The following examples demonstrate XNS integration for contracts that are only deployed on Ethereum.
-For contracts deployed on multiple chains, see the [Using XNS Names with Multi-Chain Deployments](#-using-xns-names-with-multi-chain-deployments) section below for important guidance and considerations.
+> **Note:** The following examples demonstrate naming for contracts that are only deployed on Ethereum.
+For contracts deployed on multiple chains, see the [Using XNS Names with Multi-Chain Deployments](#using-xns-names-with-multi-chain-deployments) section below for important guidance and considerations.

+There are four ways to name a smart contract:

-#### Option 1: Register via Constructor
+### Option 1: Register via Constructor

 ```solidity
 // SPDX-License-Identifier: MIT